The Nativity Season

 Objectives

-- To recognize that the ancestors form a continuous line from the forefathers of the Old Testament to the birth of Jesus, the promised Messiah.
+By the end of this Lesson, learners should be able to:- Recognize that the ancestors form a continuous line from the forefathers of the Old Testament to the birth of Jesus, the promised Messiah.

 Materials